bewrrrie/ChessAI/README.md

 You can type any string starting with `b` or `B` to play for Black pieces
 or string starting with `w` or `W` to play for White pieces.
 You can quit the game by typing any string starting with `q` or `Q`.
-Then the game board wil appear.
+When the pieces color is selected the game board will appear.
 ```
   A B C D E F G H
  ┏━┯━┯━┯━┯━┯━┯━┯━┓